HangX-Ma/miniFOC/README.md

 - Add [u8g2](https://github.com/olikraus/u8g2) OLED library and add OLED demo code.
     > :x: OLED can not display normally, which needs further checking.
     > :heavy_check_mark: Remove SPI1 DMA and the SPI OLED can display normally using u8g2.
+- Reconstruct PWMx configurations and merges it into BLDC configurations.
+- Add BLDC motor tests for checking different BLDC motor working conditions.
+- Add USART control to start or stop BLDC motor.
+- Driver board has been prepared.

 ### 2023-07-19